wcsng/wcsng/_pages/Research/5G/mMobile.md

 permalink: /mmobile/
 ---

-# mMobile: Building a mmWave testbed to evaluate and address mobility effects
+# mMobile: Building a mmWave Testbed to Evaluate and Address Mobility Effects
 ---
 ### mmNets 2020 Workshop (with Mobicom)
 ```